Noel-Biju/Python-30-Day-/Day-3/readme.md

 Day-3
-Find the product and also use different types of divisions on any 2 imtegers.
+Find the product,square and also use different types of divisions on any 2 imtegers.